Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/AmpAtten.md

 ## Amplifiers{ #sec:xtocid15698972 }

 The practical benefit of active devices is their _amplifying_ ability.
 Whether the device in question be voltage-controlled or current-controlled, the amount of power required of the controlling signal is typically far less than the amount of power available in the controlled current.
-In other words, an active device doesn\'t just allow electricity to control electricity; it allows a _small_ amount of electricity to control a _large_ amount of electricity.
+In other words, an active device doesn't just allow electricity to control electricity; it allows a _small_ amount of electricity to control a _large_ amount of electricity.

 Because of this disparity between _controlling_ and _controlled_ powers, active devices may be employed to govern a large amount of power (controlled) by the application of a small amount of power (controlling).
 This behavior is known as _amplification_.

 It is a fundamental rule of physics that energy can neither be created nor destroyed.
 Stated formally, this rule is known as the Law of Conservation of Energy, and no exceptions to it have been discovered to date.
-If this Law is true \-- and an overwhelming mass of experimental data suggests that it is \-- then it is impossible to build a device capable of taking a small amount of energy and magically transforming it into a large amount of energy.
+If this Law is true --- and an overwhelming mass of experimental data suggests that it is --- then it is impossible to build a device capable of taking a small amount of energy and magically transforming it into a large amount of energy.
 All machines, electric and electronic circuits included, have an upper efficiency limit of 100 percent.
 At best, power out equals power in as in @fig:03165.

 ![_The Power Output of a Machine Can Approach, But Never Exceed, The Power Input For 100% Efficiency as an Upper Limit_](media/03165.png){ #fig:03165 width=75% }